Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Illustration and discussion

 where $\varkappa = 4 \det{\left(\Sigma_1+\Sigma_2\right)}$ and $\Upsilon =(4 \det{\Sigma_1}-1)(4 \det{\Sigma_2}-1)$.

-As we can see in Fig.~\hyperref[fig2]{2(a)} the Redfield equation derived from $ \pmb{H}_S = \pmb{H}_S^{(0)} + \frac12\Delta\omega^2\,\pmb{x}^2 $ gives a good approximation to the mean-force Gibbs state at high-enough temperature and weak-enough coupling $\lambda$.
+As we can see in Fig.~\hyperref[fig2]{2(a)} the Redfield equation derived from $ \pmb{H}_S = \pmb{H}_S^{(0)} + \frac12\delta\omega^2\,\pmb{x}^2 $ gives a good approximation to the mean-force Gibbs state at high-enough temperature and weak-enough coupling $\lambda$.
 The secular version of such Redfield equation, however, fails miserably, other than at vanishing coupling strengths (cf. Fig.~\hyperref[fig2]{2(b)}).
 Crucially, as shown in Fig.~\hyperref[fig2]{2(c)}, the long-time limit of the Redfield equation missing both counter term and Lamb-shift contributions provides a very good approximation to $ \pmb{\tau}_{MF} $ almost everywhere in parameter space.
 Put differently, the high-temperature formula \eqref{eq:semi-classical-state} is remarkably accurate even at low temperatures.

-Our observation that the mean-force Gibbs state can be approximated by the `semi-classical' state $\pmb{\tau}_S$ in \eqref{eq:semi-classical-state} over a broad range of parameters is of independent interest.
+Our observation that the mean-force Gibbs state can be approximated by the `semi-classical' state in \eqref{eq:semi-classical-state} over a broad range of parameters is of independent interest.
 Indeed, expressions of the mean-force Gibbs state are only known in the weak and ultra-strong coupling limits \cite{trushechkin2022open,lobejko2022towards,cresser2021weakandultrastrong}, while intermediate couplings may be dealt-with numerically \cite{chiu2022numerical}.
-Although our observations are model-specific, the same had been noted for the spin--boson model in Ref.~\cite{timofeev2022hmf}, which raises hopes for a broader applicability.
+Although this may also be model-specific, we remark that the same had been noted for the spin--boson model in Ref.~\cite{timofeev2022hmf}, which raises hopes for a broader applicability.